-Services that are covered for you What you must pay when you get these services Podiatry services \$5 copay for Medicare-covered Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical podiatry services.
+Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$10 copay for Medicare-covered podiatry services.
 Referral may be required.
-Prior Authorization may be required. conditions affecting the lower limbs Additional covered services include: Supplemental (Non-Medicare-covered) foot care, limited to a total of 12 visits every calendar year. \$5 copay for each supplemental (Non-Medicare-covered) podiatry visit.
-Referral may be required.
 Prior Authorization may be required.
 Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam \$0 copay for the Medicare-covered annual digital rectal exam.
-Referral may be required.
-Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
-Prosthetic and orthotic devices and related supplies 20% coinsurance for Devices (other than dental) that replace all or part of a body part or function.
+Referral may be required. • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
+Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
 These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.
-Medicare-covered prosthetic or orthotics.
+20% coinsurance for Medicare-covered prosthetic or orthotics.
 Prior Authorization may be required.
 20% coinsurance for Medicare-covered medical supplies related to prosthetic devices.
 Prior Authorization may be required.

-Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$0 copay for each Medicare-covered pulmonary rehabilitation services visit.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$0 copay for each Medicare-covered pulmonary rehabilitation services visit.
 Referral may be required.

-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
-If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.
-Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive an order for There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.
-LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.

+If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.

+Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive an order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

 For LDCT lung cancer screenings after the initial LDCT screening: the members must receive an order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare
+If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.

+There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.